 On November 10, 2020, state prosecutors indicted Tuan at the Ho Chi Minh City People’s Procuracy, thereby confirming the charges filed by police and advancing his case to the court system, according a report by the U.S. Congress-funded broadcaster Radio Free Asia.

-The United Nations Office of the High Commissioner for Human Rights’ Working Group on Arbitrary Detention issued a June 7, 2021, legal opinion calling for Tuan’s release, determining his detention to be arbitrary.
+The U.N.
+Office of the High Commissioner for Human Rights’ Working Group on Arbitrary Detention issued a June 7, 2021, legal opinion calling for Tuan’s release, determining his detention to be arbitrary.

-Tuan was being held Ho Chi Minh City’s Chi Hoa Prison, according to The 88 Project, a rights group that monitors the status of Vietnamese political prisoners.
+Tuan was barred from receiving medicine sent by his family, Na said in a separate interview with The 88 Project, an independent rights group that monitors the status of Vietnamese political prisoners.

-Vietnam’s Ministry of Public Security, which oversees the country’s prison system, did not respond to CPJ’s emailed requests for comment about Tuan’s status and health in prison in late 2021.
+Vietnam’s Ministry of Public Security, which oversees the country’s prison system, did not respond to CPJ’s emailed requests for comment about Tuan’s conviction or his health and treatment in prison sent in late 2023.